Table of Contents

 The Importance of an Independent Agency

-When turning 65, it is very important that you choose to work with an independent agent that represents all of the various insurance companies.
+When turning 65, it is very important that you choose to work with an independent agent who represents all of the various insurance companies.
 When you call an insurance company directly, you will talk with an employee of the insurance company whose job is to enroll you with their company.
 They will never tell you a competitor’s price or of their upcoming rate changes or rate histories.

 It costs nothing extra to work with an independent agency, but it could cost you if you don’t.
 The prices are identical per company whether you enroll directly with the company or use our shopping service.
 If we bring your business to the company, they pay the agent a commission.
 It does not affect your premium one penny.
 They would love for you to call them directly so they can bypass the valuable service the agent provides and pocket that money themselves.